 In 1965, a Hungarian physician named Dr. Endre Mester accidentally discovered that shining low-level laser light on shaven mice grew their fur back quicker.
-Little did he know that his unintended findings would one day become the core of a worldwide laser hair therapy phenomenon.
+He had no idea that this discovery would revolutionize the hair restoration industry and lead to the Theradome LH80 PRO.

-Developed by a brilliant, former NASA scientist and biomedical engineer, the Theradome laser helmet relies solely on science and cutting edge technology to regrow hair.
-There are four crucial scientific principles involved in our optimal laser hair therapy helmet, which together encourage a decrease of shedding, an increase of hair shaft diameter, and plenty of new hair growth.
+A former NASA scientist and biomedical engineer actually developed Theradome laser helmets.
+These helmets leverage the latest advances in science and technology to restore hair.
+There are four crucial scientific principles that drive optimal hair restoration results.
+Together, they decrease shedding, increase hair shaft diameter, and grow new hair.

-When a hair follicle dies, its connection to nutrient-carrying blood vessels is essentially cut off.
-Causes of death vary from genetics to medical reasons, but in most cases, an overproduction of dihydrotestosterone (DHT) is involved when it comes to hair loss in both genders.
-This results in hair follicle miniaturization.
-No one wants “miniature hair”, so this is where powerful laser hair therapy comes into play.
+When a hair follicle dies, its nutrient supply is essentially cut off.
+The exact causes that lead to hair death can vary.
+However, in most cases, there is an overproduction if dihydrotestosterone (DHT).
+This causes hair follicle miniaturization.
+Of course, no one wants “miniature hair”, so this is where powerful laser hair therapy comes into play.

 Rather than minimize the production of DHT, as some medications do, the Theradome LH80 PRO opens a new pathway to nourish malnourished hair follicles in desperate need of energy.
 We call this pathway the “photonic pathway”, derived from the word “photon”– which was coined by the Great Albert Einstein and can be translated as “bundle of light”.
 To simplify things, think of a photon as an oscillating particle of light, and forget about Einstein’s crazy hairdo.